amaurigmartins/Batlab/README.md

 - Post-processing features: save the outputs as PL4, matfiles or ASCII COMTRADE.
 - Run recovery features: you are in the middle of a thousand-cases batch and the power goes out...
 Ironic, but fear not: the batch is programmed to recover from where it stopped.
 Also, progress is recorded to logfiles.
 You are welcome.
 - ATP-Batlab is distributed with a GUI designed to aid data entry.
 You can save your projects in matfiles and recover them for later use.

+### Basic instructions

+The use of the program is quite straightforward if you are able to work with $PARAMETER values in ATP.
+Create your model normally in ATPDraw.
+Specify the values you want to vary as $PARAMETER variables in ATPDraw (make sure that the internal parser of ATPDraw is DISABLED).
+Hit ATP → Sub-process → Make ATP file.
+This is your template file.
+Launch the file 'atpbatlab.mlapp' from MATLAB workspace and load the newly-created ATP file.
+All valid $PARAMETERS will be parsed and displayed in the 'Model variables' window.
+The field 'Newvalues' contain the values you want to specify.
+Set numeric data as row vectors ([1 2 3]), string data as cell arrays ({'str1' 'str2' 'str3'}) or any MATLAB function returning these data types.
+You can save your design by clicking 'Save input session' or recover an existing design by clicking 'Load input session'.
+You will be prompted to specify a JobID and this is **mandatory**.
+The JobID is a text string which will be used to identify all the output files and folders.
+For instructions on the conditional variables, hover the mouse over the corresponding window in the 'Refactor' tab.
+Right-click over a $PARAMETER for shortcuts.
+Define what tasks you want to perform and hit Run!

+### Important information

+ATP-Batlab requires the external binary Pl42mat.exe to perform conversions from the ATP PL4 format into matfiles.
+To make things easier, this program is made available in the 'tools' folder.
+Note that Pl42mat is intelectual property of prof. Massimo Ceraolo from University of Pisa (Italy), with all due credits given.
+Observe any restrictions and licensing/usage requirements in his website:  [http://ceraolo-plotxy.ing.unipi.it/default.htm](http://ceraolo-plotxy.ing.unipi.it/default.htm).